John Heinz Refuge Trail

 The refuge is open sunrise–sunset; check the exact times for the season at the entrance gates.
 Bicycles are allowed only on designated service roads in the refuge.
 All visitors must remain on the trails, which comprise service roads and footpaths.
 While the refuge has an estimated 10 miles of trails and footpaths, about 9.4 miles are multiuse or maintained for hikers.
 Pets are allowed, but must be on a leash and must stay out of the water.
 Fishing is allowed with a Pennsylvania fishing license.

 The main trail forms a figure eight along the shoreline of the impoundment lake and along Darby Creek, which flows into the Delaware River.
 Footpaths intersect along the way.
-Taking the right fork after leaving the parking lot (counterclockwise around the lake), you’ll encounter a boardwalk at 0.2 mile that crosses the lake.
-In 0.5 mile past the boardwalk, you’ll come to a two-story wildlife observation platform on the shoreline.
+Taking the right fork after leaving the parking lot (counterclockwise around the lake), trail users will encounter a boardwalk at 0.2 mile that crosses the lake.
+In 0.5 mile past the boardwalk, the trail comes to a two-story wildlife observation platform on the shoreline.

 The southern side of the figure eight’s lower lobe passes alongside I-95 in the vicinity of the Philadelphia International Airport.
 At the extreme western end, a section of trail dead-ends at the point of a jetty beyond State Route 420/Wanamaker Avenue.